olavurellefsen/RewardHeat/public/descriptions/findings.md

-# How to use the RewardHeat TIMES_Heat model webpage
+# How to use the RewardHeat TIMES_Heat model results webpage

 You can explore the results of the RewardHeat model by selecting individual countries on the map.